OfficeDev/Office-Add-in-samples/Samples/hello-world/outlook-hello-world/README.md

     office-addin-debugging start manifest.json
     ```

-If you want to run the add-in locally, you follow the steps at [Configure a localhost web server and run the sample from localhost](#configure-a-localhost-web-server-and-run-the-sample-from-localhost).
-Then rename **manifest-localhost.json** to **manifest.json** and
+If you want to run the add-in locally, follow the steps at [Configure a localhost web server and run the sample from localhost](#configure-a-localhost-web-server-and-run-the-sample-from-localhost).
+Then, rename **manifest-localhost.json** to **manifest.json** and:

-1. Star a local Node.js server by following the steps at [Configure a localhost web server and run the sample from localhost](#configure-a-localhost-web-server-and-run-the-sample-from-localhost).
+1. Start a local Node.js server by following the steps at [Configure a localhost web server and run the sample from localhost](#configure-a-localhost-web-server-and-run-the-sample-from-localhost).
 1. Rename **manifest-localhost.json** to **manifest.json**.
 1. Run the following command to sideload the **manifest.json** file.
 This will start Outlook, sideload the hello world sample, and load the add-in resources from the localhost Node.js server.